 Turns out, the top salaries can range dramatically from city to city, as can the jobs that offer them.
 But there are a few common themes.
 Education and specialized skills are a must.
 Not surprisingly, medical professionals rank highly almost everywhere.
 Engineers do well in many cities, as do information technology professionals.

-Make a difference by being a teacher.
+Make a difference by being a teacher in Canada.
 The median salary that is expected starts from $50,000 to $55,000 annually.
 The education that you will require is a bachelor’s degree in education.
 The perspective that you need to have for this job is that you must have a passion to help others for their betterment.
 Boswell explained well by saying that one has to enjoy working with children, seeing them learn and nurture them as they grow.
-But over the time it has become a little difficult to be a teacher in some province as the competition is tougher now and Boswell rightly says that this job will always be in demand.
+But over time it has become a little difficult to be a teacher in some provinces as the competition is tougher now and Boswell rightly says that this job will always be in demand.

-This demand shall be in both elementary and high school but with a little more demand in the high school.
-The best perspective for elementary teachers, in accordance with the Government of Canada’s Job Bank, are in the provinces and territories of Nunavut, The Northwest Territories, Alberta, the Yukon and Québec.
-A decline in growth is expected in New Brunswick, Nova Scotia and Ontario.
-The Northwest Territories, Manitoba, the Yukon and Nunavut will see a good need for high school teachers while the least will be seen in Nova Scotia, New Brunswick and Ontario.
+This demand shall be in both elementary and high school but with a little more demand in high school.
+The best perspective for elementary teachers, in accordance with the Government of Canada’s Job Bank, are in the provinces and territories of Nunavut, The Northwest Territories, Alberta, the Yukon, and Québec.
+A decline in growth is expected in New Brunswick, Nova Scotia, and Ontario.
+The Northwest Territories, Manitoba, the Yukon, and Nunavut will see a good need for high school teachers while the least will be seen in Nova Scotia, New Brunswick, and Ontario.